araij/araij.github.io/README.md

 Researcher, NTT Software Innovation Center, Nippon Telegraph and Telephone Corporation.

-He received a Bachelor of Science and a Master of Information Science and Technology from the University of Tokyo in 2011 and 2013, respectively, and he also received a Ph.D. in Information Science from Osaka University in 2019.
+He received a Bachelor of Science and a Master of Information Science and Technology from the University of Tokyo in 2011 and 2013, respectively, and a Ph.D. in Information Science from Osaka University in 2019.
 He joined NTT in 2013 and has been studying efficient graph algorithms, parallel distributed computing, and development and operation of computer clusters.
-He is a member of the Association for Computing Machinery (ACM) and the Database Society of Japan (DBSJ).
+He is a member of the Association for Computing Machinery and the Database Society of Japan.

 - [Publications](pubs.pdf) (in Japanese)
 - [GitHub](https://github.com/araij)